alexfazio/viral-clips-crew/README.md

 4. Open `.env` and insert your OpenAI API key.

+Here's the revised description:

 ## Usage

 After setting up, drag your desired clip into the `input_files` directory.

-**Please ensure that the clip is less than 15 minutes in length.
+**Gemini can process videos up to 1 hour in length.
+If you are using the OpenAI API, please ensure that the clip is less than 15 minutes in length.
 The current LLM context windows are approximately 15 minutes.**

 Run `viral-clips-crew` using Poetry with the following command: